About

 Content Magazine

-Content magazine is a publication full of must reads and must knows in the art and design world.
-The magazine finds its visual inspiration in the vibrant DIY community and the open-source project “autoprogettazione?” by design icon Enzo Mari.
-The magazine’s imagery echoes the visual language used in Mari’s “autoprogettazione?”.
-The typography used on the cover and opening spreads follows the ethos of the DIY community and is reconstructed into dynamic compositions.
-The interior is printed on 80gsm recycled paper.
-The cover is a black Riso print, a testament to the beauty of imperfection.
+Content magazine is a publication filled with must reads and must knows in the art and design world.
+The magazine gets its visual inspiration from the DIY community and Enzo Mari’s project ‘Autoprogetazione?’.
+The images in the publication mimic the visual language in Mari’s ‘Autoprogetazione’.
+The typography on the cover and titlepages resemble the imperfection typically found in opensource/DIY projects.
+A dynamic composition was made using elements of typography and a deconstructed Enzo Mari chair.
+The interior pages are printed on 80 g/m2 recycled paper, with a black Riso-print on the cover.

 Procrastinator's Club